 8. Claim and update your Google My Business Listing

 Since many voice search users are looking for local businesses, it is important that you claim your Google My Business listing and update the information.
 This helps increase your chances of showing up in Google Voice Search results pertaining to your location and business category.

 Claiming and keeping your listing up-to-date helps your PPC ad campaigns and benefits your organic search results.
 The search engine scans your Google My Business listing to better understand your business category, location, and hours.
 This information allows Google to deliver more relevant content for local search engine users.

 Google Voice Search is a powerful trend that will continue to impact your PPC advertising strategy.
 As you begin to optimize your PPC campaigns for this tool, keep the following in mind:

-- Voice search queries are often longer and more conversational than typed queries, which affects the types of PPC ad keywords you will use to reach these users.
+- Voice search queries are longer and more conversational than typed queries, which affects the types of PPC ad keywords you use to reach these users.

 - Launching dedicated question ad campaigns will help you reach more Google Voice Search users with your PPC ads.

 - It’s important to consider intent when developing a list of question-based keywords to target with your PPC ad campaigns.